All Episodes

 They have nothing left.

-they don't have any quivers that they have left she that they can pull out at the last minute, which is fantastic.
+They don't have any quivers that they have left sheath that they can pull out at the last minute with the story.

 There's always the Nazi analogies.